Romano WE84

 Bap Romano's ultimate ambition was to take the car to the famous 24 Hour French classic in an All-Australian challenge.
-Although this did not happen, going on its qualifying performance of the car at the 1984 Sandown 1000 race as part of the 1984 World Endurance Championship held at Melbourne's Sandown Raceway against the FIA Group C Sports Cars, the Romano, with some minor modifications to bring it up to FIA specs, would not have been out of place in Group C2 at Le Mans.
+Although this did not happen, going on the qualifying performance of the car at the 1984 Sandown 1000 race as part of the 1984 World Endurance Championship held at Melbourne's Sandown Raceway against the FIA Group C Sports Cars, the Romano, with some minor modifications to bring it up to FIA specs, would not have been out of place in Group C2 at Le Mans.

-Even in 2024, 41 years after its competition debut and 38 years since it was retired from competition, the Romano remains one of Australia's most iconic, fastest, and popular race cars, and is generally regarded as the second fastest Australian built sports car, behind only to the Group C and IMSA spec Veskanda C1-Chevrolet built in 1985 by K&A Engineering in Adelaide.

 Build

 Bap Romano travelled to England in December 1981 and purchased a 3.0L Cosworth DFV V8 engine (engine no. DFV 088) from John Nicholson of Nicholson McLaren Engines.
 The engine itself had actually been used in Formula One during the season by the McLaren team in the hands of John Watson and a young Alain Prost.
 While in England Romano was introduced to the Works Manager at Tyrrell Racing, Neil Davis.
 Davis took an interest in Romano's plans for the car and the two formed a friendship that saw the K583's suspension designed around components of the 1981 Tyrrell 010 Formula One car.

 Romano had chosen the Cosworth for its proven reliability in racing against the best alternative at the time, the 5.0L, Chevrolet V8 Formula 5000 engine, which although in 1981 was rated to be more powerful at 520 hp, was also a lot heavier at 231.5 kg against the DFV's 168 kg.
 In addition, running the lower capacity DFV would put the car in the 1.6 to 3 litres Class B in the Australian Sports Car Championship which paid more points per outright placing.
 When purchased from Nicholson McLaren, the DFV was reportedly producing 406 hp @ 9,450 rpm and was rebuilt to be able to run for 2,000 racing miles.
 A late 1983 rebuild of the engine at the teams base in Slacks Creek in Brisbane had it producing approximately 430 hp).
 This compared to the DFV's used in Grand Prix racing that in were rated at approximately 530 hp and required a rebuild after just 350 miles, or the equivalent of one Grand Prix weekend.

 By mid-1982 the car was built with full ground effects aerodynamics and was ready for testing.
 The car proved quick in testing and the engine was as strong as expected, but the suspension was proving suspect, breaking numerous times under the heavy load generated by the ground effects.